I got an error while installing Convox

 Look at the AWS Cloudformation Management Console and look for CREATE_FAILED errors on the “Events” tab.

-Open a Github issue with any errors you see in these events.
+Post in the new Community Forum with any errors you see in these events.

 I get an error when I deploy my app to Convox